PRBG organise an active series of high quality events throughout the year with expert speakers and good attendance.

 |6 APRIL 2016 – TRANSPORT STUDY WORKSHOP|

-The Park Royal Transport Study, completed earlier this year, provided a strategic assessment of the existing transport provision in Park Royal, the impact of the planned future growth and identified the transport interventions required to mitigate those impacts.
+The Park Royal Transport Study, completed early in 2016, provided a strategic assessment of the existing transport provision in Park Royal, the impact of the planned future growth and identified the transport interventions required to mitigate those impacts.
 At this workshop, the OPDC outlined the findings of the study and worked with local businesses to prioritise the interventions.

 The PRBG Infrastructure Summit 2016 was a must-attend event for delegates wanting to keep their finger on the pulse of infrastructure developments in and around Park Royal and how changes will impact business in the area for the coming years.
 Topics included power supply, Crossrail, HS2, broadband, transport and broader planning issues.
 Victoria Hills, Chief Executive of OPDC closed the summit.